Our Services

 Helpful Resources

-Type 1 neuropathy tends to develop years after diagnosis and is closely linked to long-term blood sugar control and autoimmune-related vascular changes, whereas Type 2 neuropathy often appears early—even at diagnosis—and is driven by insulin resistance, obesity, high blood pressure and other metabolic risk factors.
+Type 1 diabetic neuropathy typically develops years after diagnosis and is closely tied to long-term blood sugar control and autoimmune-related vascular changes.
+In contrast, Type 2 diabetic neuropathy often appears earlier—sometimes at the time of diagnosis—driven by insulin resistance, obesity, high blood pressure, and other metabolic risk factors.

 How Nerve Damage Differs Between Type 1 and Type 2 Diabetes